datafibers/big_data_training/hive/README.md

 5. Keep all word count result to a file

 ## 2. Stock Analysis
+### Description
+Explore a stock market data file from Yahoo Finance.

 ### Purpose
 * Problem solving
 * CSV operation